StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Module/Module Dependency.md

 > Note: Declaring a cyclic dependency will result in a runtime error.

+Below is a example of declaring a dependence on the `ExampleModuleDependency` and additionally providing a default value that is used in the case that the module wasn't already configured by the user (for more information, see section below).

 ```swift
 class ExampleModule: Module {
     @Dependency var exampleModuleDependency = ExampleModuleDependency()